What is Shochu?

 Basically, shochu is divided into two classes: On the one hand, there are multi-distilled mass products such as "ko-rui" shochu, which are often used for mixed drinks such as long drinks or the very widespread chuhai's in Japan, where alcohol is mixed with a soft drink.
 Of higher quality, however, are the simply distilled fine spirits such as Honkaku Shochu (also called "otsu-rui") or Awamori (produced in Okinawa).
 The shochus in the Ginza Berlin shop are all Honkaku Shochus.

-Shochu can be made from various natural ingredients, such as rice (kome shochu), sweet potato (imo shochu), buckwheat (soba shochu) brown sugar (kokuto shochu) or barley (mugi shochu), with barley being the most commonly used.
-Mugi shochu is often matured in barrels after production and is thus slightly reminiscent of whisky.
-However, there are also more unusual representatives such as sesame, shiso, paprika, ginger or corn.
+Shochu can be made from various natural ingredients, such as rice (Kome Shochu), sweet potato (Imo Shochu), buckwheat (Soba Shochu) brown sugar (Kokuto Shochu) or barley (Mugi Shochu), with barley being the most commonly used.
+Mugi Shochu is often aged in barrels after production, making it slightly reminiscent of whiskey.
+However, there are also more unusual representatives such as sesame, shiso, paprika, ginger or milk.
 There are currently 53 approved raw materials from which shochu can be made.

 The production of Shochu

 Koji (Aspergillus oryzae fungi) are used for the fermentation process.
 In the production process of shochu, mostly rice, in rare cases also barley, is inoculated with koji.
-This produces enzymes that break down the starch of the steamed rice or barley and enable the formation of the glucose that is necessary for the fermentation process.
-There are three different types of koji for shochu production: white koji provide a light and delicate taste; black koji provide an intense and strong umami taste; yellow koji stand for fruity notes.
-Yellow koji is also most often used in the production of sake.
-The production of koji rice takes about two days, after which the rice koji is cooled to stop the mould from multiplying.
-Afterwards, rice koji, yeast and water are put into a vessel and the first fermentation starts.
+This produces enzymes that break down the starch of the steamed rice or barley and allow the formation of the grape sugar necessary for the fermentation process.
+Three different types of koji exist for shochu production: white koji provide a light and delicate flavor; black koji provide an intense and strong umami flavor; yellow koji represent fruity notes.
+Yellow koji is also most commonly used in the production of sake.
+Koji rice takes about two days to produce, after which the rice koji is refrigerated to stop the mold from multiplying.
+Next, rice koji, yeast and water are placed in a vessel and the first fermentation (moromi) starts.
 Close monitoring of the temperature is necessary to control the multiplication of the yeast, which is responsible for the formation of alcohol.